 PGD (Preimplantation Genetic Diagnosis)

 Pre-implantation genetic diagnosis (‘PGD’) was developed in the early 1990s.
-PGD is a method by which would-be parents may be enabled to have a child who will be free from genetically transmitted conditions, where they are at risk of a heritable condition.
+It is a diagnostic method that enables would-be parents to avoid the risk of passing on a known genetic condition to their children

-CRGH was an early pioneer in the UK, initially in collaboration with University College London (UCL).
-CRGH has had many national firsts including the first baby born free from the following inherited cancer predispositions: eye cancer (Retinoblastoma), bowel cancer (Familial Adenomatous Polyposis Coli) and breast cancer (BRCA1).
+CRGH was an early pioneer of PGD in the UK, initially in collaboration with University College London (UCL).
+CRGH has had many national firsts including the first babies born free from the following inherited cancer predispositions; eye cancer (Retinoblastoma), bowel cancer (Familial Adenomatous Polyposis Coli) and breast cancer (BRCA1).